dabl/dabl/doc/quick_start.rst

 Finally, we can find an initial model for our data.
 The SimpleClassifier does all the work for us.
-It implements the familiar scikit-learn api of fit and
+It implements the familiar scikit-learn API of fit and predict.
+Alternatively we could also use the same interface as before and pass the whole data frame and specify the target column.
-predict:

     >>> fc = dabl.SimpleClassifier(random_state=0)
     >>> X = titanic_clean.drop("survived", axis=1)